-As of June 30, 2017 the State of Alaska ("State") had approximately \$776.8 million in General Obligation debt outstanding all in fixed rate mode.
+As of June 30, 2018, the State of Alaska ("State") had approximately \$724.4 million in General Obligation debt outstanding all in fixed rate mode.
 The State has remaining authority to issue general obligation bonds of \$110.4 million.
 Between 1981 and 2003 the State didn't authorize any general obligation bonds.
-This lack of use of bonds was in part due to significant issuance in the 10 year period from 1975 to 1984 when the amount of general obligation debt outstanding increased from \$392 million to \$946 million combined with the volatile nature of the State's unrestricted general fund revenue which declined precipitously in 1987.
-This led to a State preference for pay-go funding as a primary source of capital during years of higher revenue generation and almost no capital spending in 2002, but has only authorized three bond issues in the 15 years since.
-It is likely that if State revenues become less volatile and are approximately equal to expenses or the State begins relying on investment income that additional use of general obligation bonds will materialize.
+This lack of use of bonds was in part due to significant issuance in the 10-year period from 1975 to 1984 when the amount of general obligation debt outstanding increased from \$392 million to \$946 million combined with the volatile nature of the State's unrestricted general fund revenue which declined precipitously in 1987.
+This led to a State preference for pay-go funding as a primary source of capital during years of higher revenue generation and almost no capital spending in years of lower revenue generation.
+The State did begin using general obligation bonds again in 2002, but has only authorized three bond issues in the 16 years since.
+It is likely that if State revenues become less volatile and are approximately equal to expenses as the State begins relying on investment income that additional use of general obligation bonds may materialize.

-As of June 30, 2017, the State had additional net tax supported debt of approximately \$25.9 million in Certificates of Participation and \$211.7 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.
+As of June 30, 2018, the State had additional net tax supported debt of approximately \$24.2 million in Certificates of Participation and \$202.5 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.

 Rating agencies have historically highlighted the State's conservative financial management, citing a low debt burden and sizable reserve amounts necessary to offset shifts in the price or production of oil.
-While the State has relied on North Slope oil production for revenues for the last 35 years there are long term alternatives in the potential development of natural gas resources and mineral production generated revenue, potential implementation of a Statewide broad based tax, and the potential use of earnings of the Permanent Fund to offset costs of government services.
-If the current low price of oil persists some or all of these options will be required to provide for the cost of state government.
+While the State has relied on North Slope oil production for revenues for the last 40 years, there are potential long-term alternatives in the development of natural gas resources, mineral production, implementation of a State wide broad based tax, or use of earnings of the Permanent Fund to offset costs of government services.
+In fiscal year 2019, earnings of the Permanent Fund were classified as UGF for the first time, but if the current moderate price of oil persists, some or all of these options will also be required to provide for costs of state government.